AnalyticsByShamika/sql_project2/README.md

 # sql_project2

-1. To retrieve sales tax collection from state and tax type that have state IDs:
+1. To retrieve sales tax collection from state and tax type that have state IDs.

 2. Combining sales tax and tax type data